 It is important to take advice on tax and social security implications in both the UK and the host country where an employee is working abroad, even for a temporary period.
-The fact that that the employee is remotely connected with their UK base, and is working entirely in a virtual environment, does not mean that there no overseas tax risk.
+The fact that the employee is remotely connected with their UK base, and is working entirely in a virtual environment, does not mean that there are no overseas tax risks.

 The taxation of internationally mobile employees is a complex area and should be looked at on a case-by-case basis, taking into account the individual facts and circumstances of each employee’s overseas working arrangements.